Honduran lempira

-The lempira (/lɛmˈpɪrə/, sign: L, ISO 4217 code: HNL;/es/) is the currency of Honduras.
+The lempira (/es/, sign: L; code: HNL) is the currency of Honduras.
 It is subdivided into 100 centavos.

 Etymology

 The lempira was named after the 16th-century cacique Lempira, a ruler of the indigenous Lenca people, who is renowned in Honduran folklore for leading the local native resistance against the Spanish conquistador forces.
-He is a national hero and is honored on both the 1 lempira note and the 20 and 50 centavos coins.
+He is a national hero, honored on both the 1 lempira note and 20 and 50 centavos coins.

 History

 The lempira was introduced in 1931, replacing the peso at par.
-In the late 1980s, the exchange rate was two lempiras to the United States dollar (the 20-centavos coin is called a daime as it was worth the same as a U.S. dime).
-As of April 4, 2022, the lempira was quoted at 24.40 HNL to US$1.
+Until the March 1990 devaluation, the official exchange rate was two lempiras to the United States dollar (the 20-centavos coin is called a daime as it was worth the same as a U.S. dime).
+As of July, 2026, the lempira was quoted at 26.8 HNL to US$1.